AloysiusHo/Personal_Project/README.md

 My current project involves designing and deploying a fully autonomous robotic system using the **LIMO robot platform** and **ROS1 (Melodic)**.
 I’m integrating the full **ROS Navigation Stack** along with **RTAB-Map** for real-time 3D SLAM, mapping, and adaptive path planning in custom-built arenas inspired by real-world environments.

-This project is part of a systems engineering course where I apply concepts from the **Systems Engineering Body of Knowledge (SEBoK)**, including:
-- System Synthesis
-- Deployment & Use
-- Product and Service Life Management

 ---